nosarthur/qc101/index.rst

 Quantum computing 101 for non-physicists
 ========================================

-The goal of this document is to for someone with technical background but not physics background.
+The goal of this document is to provide a gentle introduction to quantum computing for someone with technical background but not physics background.

-prerequisite
+It is assumed that the reader is familiar with

 * linear algebra
 * probability theory

-The general principle I follow in preparing this material
+The principles I follow in preparing this material are

-* minimal
+* Concise is better than verbose.
-* concrete
+* Concrete is better than abstract.
-* self-contained
+* Self-contained is better than cross-referencing.

-biased to my interest
+Choices of the materials are biased to my interest.

 .. toctree::
    :maxdepth: 2